What is Proxmox: A Complete Guide to Proxmox VE and Benefits

 4. Software-Defined Storage

-5. Software Defined Networking Software-Defined Network (SDN) feature that allows administrators to create virtual zones and virtual networks (VNets), providing a flexible and programmable way to manage networking across clusters.
-This is particularly useful for multi-tenant environments, complex topologies, and scenarios where network isolation and automation are required.
+Proxmox’ s software-Defined Network (SDN) feature allows administrators to create virtual zones and virtual networks (VNets).
+These VNets provide a flexible and programmable way to manage networking across clusters.
+This is a necessity for multi-tenant environments, complex topologies and scenarios where network isolation, segregation and automation are required.

-6. Open Source Software and Secure
+6. Open Source Software, Transparent and Secure

 Benefits of Proxmox

-• Cost-Effective: Free to use with optional paid support, making it ideal for businesses of all sizes.
+• Cost-Effective: Free to use or with optional paid support, making it ideal for businesses of all sizes.

 Use Cases for Proxmox Virtual Environment